AnyLog-co/documentation/deployments/database_configuration.md

 On machines that will use MongoDB (usually Operator nodes) - make sure MongoDB is installed locally.
 Our deployments package provides a docker deployment for MongoDB - alternatively a user can deploy / use their own MongoDB database.

+The Docker and Kubernetes deployment scripts for MongoDB come with [mongo-express](https://github.com/mongo-express/mongo-express)
+Web-based MongoDB admin tool.
+The username/password or mongo-express is the same as the MongoDB credentials.

 The following documentation provides instruction to install MongoDB locally:

 * [Install MongoDB](https://www.linode.com/docs/guides/mongodb-community-shell-installation/)